 If you live in the same country where your QROPS is based, payments will be taxed according to local rules.

-It is very important to marry up correctly your country of residence and the location of your Qualifying Recognised Overseas Pension Scheme.
-An experienced adviser can help you to achieve this.
+Marrying your country of residence and the location of your QROPS is extremely important.
+An experienced independent financial adviser can help you to achieve this.

 Beating exchange rate fluctuations